Jobs At SBWCN

 In the event of an oil spill, this position may be asked to take on oil spill-related duties outside of general business.
 In CA oil spills, this position may be put on the OWCN payroll and paid in accordance with OWCN approved rates.
 This will be done only with prior agreement with the Executive Director and the OWCN and you will be informed of those rates at the time of the spill.

-Please send a copy of your resume, cover letter, and three professional references to:
+To apply: Please send a copy of your resume, cover letter, and three professional references to:

 Development Associate